Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 		codes = [
 			AcuantJavascriptWebSdk.START_FAIL_CODE, //This means the camera failed to start either because it is not supported or because the user declined permission.
 			AcuantJavascriptWebSdk.REPEAT_FAIL_CODE, //This means Live Capture was called after an error with Live Capture already occurred.
 Important: When this happens, the user is directed to Manual Capture.
 Use this error callback to set up your display as you would for a user in Manual Capture.
-			AcuantJavascriptWebSdk.SEQUENCE_BREAK_CODE //This can happen on iOS 15 due to a GPU Highwater failure.
+			AcuantJavascriptWebSdk.SEQUENCE_BREAK_CODE //This means live capture froze/crashed.
+Usually occurs in iOS 15 due to a GPU Highwater failure.
 See known issues for more information.
 		]

 	**Note**: For all full captures, in the event of an error, direct the user to manual capture (detailed in the next section).